mpv-player/mpv/DOCS/man/options.rst

     (default: 3).

 ``--audiodrop``
-    If video is by more than 500ms behind, insert 500ms of silence, to make up for audio getting ahead.
+    If video is by more than 500 ms behind, insert 500 ms of silence, to make up for audio getting ahead.
 Might help if video decoding is too slow beyond help.